Loading...

 Stay Hydrated

-Drink plenty of water throughout the day and with your meals to aid in digestion and help manage blood sugar levels.
+Drink water before and during your meal.
+Staying hydrated can aid digestion and help in regulating blood sugar levels.

 Find Glucose response for your favourite foods